JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

 To address \textbf{RQ1}, we conduct experiments on three datasets to validate the effectiveness of JudgeAgent's evaluation, and the results are shown in Table~\ref{tb: exp_result_knowledge} and Table~\ref{tb: exp_result_quality}.

-Based on the results from the knowledge-intensive datasets, MedQA and MultiHopRAG, as presented in Table~\ref{tb: exp_result_knowledge}, JudgeAgent can effectively identify potential knowledge gaps in the target LLM and subsequently mitigate these gaps by providing targeted prompts that indicate possibly missing knowledge points or overlooked knowledge associations to the target models.
-Furthermore, as evidenced by the overall performance on QuALITY, a dataset emphasizing reasoning and comprehension, as presented in Table~\ref{tb: exp_result_quality}, JudgeAgent also contributes to providing further optimization guidance to address potential shortcomings in the logical reasoning and semantic understanding abilities of the target models, thereby assisting in refining the target's thinking steps.
-Additionally, by comparing the Correction Rate (CR) and the Correction-to-Error Rate (CtE) of different models before and after receiving evaluation suggestions, it can be observed that the effectiveness of the suggestions is less consistent for relatively weaker models (e.g., the free model GLM4-Flash), as reflected in the higher CtE.
-In contrast, stronger models are less susceptible to misleading suggestions.
+Based on the results from MedQA and MultiHopRAG in Table~\ref{tb: exp_result_knowledge}, JudgeAgent can effectively identify potential knowledge deficiencies in target LLMs and subsequently mitigate these deficiencies by providing targeted suggestions to the target LLM.
+Furthermore, as evidenced by the overall performance on QuALITY in Table~\ref{tb: exp_result_quality}, JudgeAgent also contributes to providing further guidance to address potential shortcomings in the logical reasoning abilities of the target LLM, thereby assisting in refining the target's thinking steps.
+Additionally, by comparing CR and CtE of different LLMs before and after receiving suggestions, it can be observed that the effectiveness of suggestions is less consistent for relatively weaker LLMs (e.g., the free model GLM4-Flash), as reflected in the higher CtE.
+In contrast, stronger LLMs are less susceptible to misleading suggestions.

-Based on the performance across different difficulties of QuALITY as shown in Table~\ref{tb: exp_result_quality}, we can analyze the effectiveness of JudgeAgent’s suggestions for different targets on various difficulties.
-For stronger models (Qwen3, GPT-4.1, and Gemini-2.5-pro), JudgeAgent provides stronger guidance and optimization, particularly on questions of higher difficulty (\textit{Medium} and \textit{Hard}), since these models may have already mastered the basic knowledge of \textit{Easy}-level questions.
-In contrast, for the weaker models, JudgeAgent leads to considerable improvement across all difficulty levels, with particularly notable gains on the \textit{Easy} level, since JudgeAgent's feedback is more effective at filling gaps in basic concepts.
-These results further indicate that JudgeAgent more accurately assesses the capability boundaries of targets and provides more difficulty-adaptive optimization to the targets.
-Furthermore, for all target models, JudgeAgent's suggestions demonstrate clear optimizing guidance on \textit{Hard}-level questions that involve complex reasoning, suggesting that JudgeAgent effectively identifies underlying deficiencies in target models through dynamic interactive evaluation.
+Based on the performance across different difficulties of QuALITY in Table~\ref{tb: exp_result_quality}, we can analyze the effectiveness of JudgeAgent for different targets on various difficulty levels.
+For stronger LLMs (Qwen3, GPT-4.1, and Gemini-2.5-pro), JudgeAgent provides stronger guidance, particularly on questions of greater difficulty (\textit{Medium} and \textit{Hard}), since these LLMs may have already mastered the basic knowledge of \textit{Easy} questions.
+In contrast, for weaker LLMs, JudgeAgent leads to considerable improvement across all difficulty levels, with particularly notable gains on \textit{Easy} level, since JudgeAgent's feedback is more effective at filling gaps in basic concepts.
+These results further indicate that JudgeAgent more accurately assesses the capability and provides more difficulty-adaptive guidance to the target LLMs.
+Furthermore, for all target LLMs, JudgeAgent's suggestions demonstrate clear guidance on \textit{Hard} questions, indicating that JudgeAgent effectively identifies underlying deficiencies in target LLMs through dynamic interactive evaluation.